 Antigua, Guatemala is well known as the town that hosts one of the world’s biggest and most colorful religious festivals.
-Holy week, or Semana Santa in Spanish, is celebrated with elaborately temporary street carpets, and lots of somber and processions in which hundreds of the devout carry enormous floats through the cobble stone streets all in an effort recreate the persecution, crucifixion, and resurrection of Jesus Christ.
+Holy week, or Semana Santa in Spanish, is celebrated with elaborate but temporary street carpets, and lots of somber and processions in which hundreds of the devout carry enormous floats through the cobble stone streets all in an effort recreate the persecution, crucifixion, and resurrection of Jesus Christ.
 But there are plenty of other wonderful reasons to travel to Antigua any time of the year including great food, hotels in all price points, colonial architecture, active volcanoes, and day trips.
 And it’s all in our city travel guide.

 The churches of Antigua, Guatemala